 Hong Kong proposes to widen the current definition of “personal data” to cover not just “identified” persons but also “identifiable” persons.
 The amendment is expected to cover the use of online tracking technologies such as internet cookies to the extent that they make it reasonably possible for persons to be identified.

-This post is the fourth in the series of six articles in which we discuss the proposed amendments to the data protection regime in Hong Kong.
+This post is the fifth in the series of six articles in which we discuss the proposed amendments to the data protection regime in Hong Kong.

-This post deals with that part of the proposed amendments to the Personal Data (Privacy) Ordinance (“PDPO”) that are aimed at regulating data processors.
+This post deals with that part of the proposed amendments to the Personal Data (Privacy) Ordinance (“PDPO”) that are aimed at widening the definition of “personal data”.

 See links below for our previous articles on the proposed amendments:

 There is no uncontested and thoroughly coherent definition for “personal data”.
 Jurisdictions around the world each adopt a definition which is thought to be most appropriate for their needs.
 Hong Kong takes the view that it is important to adopt an appropriate definition of “personal data” which accords with the contemporary technologies in data analytics and data collection, so as to ensure that the data privacy law provides enough coverage to protect personal data.

 In light of the increasing popularity in the use of tracking technology and data analytics, Hong Kong has proposed to widen the current definition of “personal data” under the Personal Data (Privacy) Ordinance (“PDPO”) to satisfy public expectation towards the protection of personal data.